1 Wall Street Analyst Thinks Alphabet Stock Is Going to $200. Is It a Buy?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Alphabet wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
-JPMorgan Chase is an advertising partner of The Ascent, a Motley Fool company.
-John Ballard has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Alphabet and JPMorgan Chase.
+Eric Volkman has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Alphabet.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.